When configuring Windows for Thunderbolt, some aspects of the system may require close attention.

 Visit the computer’s BIOS to ensure critical system settings are properly configured for Thunderbolt.

 For info on accessing, updating, and configuring the BIOS, refer to the manufacturer’s product documentation.
-Contacting the system manufacturer is also highly advised for additional qualified help with the BIOS.
+Contact the system manufacturer for additional qualified support with the BIOS.

 Action may be required to enable Thunderbolt in the BIOS.
 This includes settings such as: